Staff members may be added or changed without notice as needed. Return to camp page.

 Carolyn has been training dogs and their people professionally since 1985.
 In 1991 she founded Gemini Dog Training, a full service training and daycare facility and then DOGS!
 Learning Center in 2007.
 Over the years, Carolyn focused much of her time on behavior modification through private consulting and training classes.
 She has educated and coached owners of fearful, aggressive, reactive, and/or socially challenged dogs.
 Carolyn's teaching background includes: group classes and workshops on clicker training skills, reactive dog management, and a variety of dog sports that included: agility, obedience, tracking, and earthdog.
 Carolyn attended the first CNWI training course on the east coast and is currently teaching nose work two nights a week.
 Her students range from those using the activity for enrichment for dogs with behavioral challenges to those that have achieved their ELTCH and are trialing in Summit.

 The desire for a better understanding of the canine mind and behavior has been the motivating factor in all aspects of her dog experience.
 Beginning with traditional training techniques, she knew there had to be a better way.
 Pursuing that better way has evolved into clicker training and a more thoughtful scientific and effective use of operant and classical conditioning.
 Carolyn believes that training and behavior modification should be safe, enjoyable, and successful for both the dog and the humans who love them.
 Most importantly, she maintains an open mind to new information and what every dog has to teach the human student.
 Carolyn has been training, competing, and titling dogs for over 35 years in obedience, conformation, tracking, agility, earth dog, and for the last decade in K9 Nose Work™.
 Carolyn's PRT, Steiff, earned the NW Elite title and participated in the 2014 NACSW National Invitational.
 Carolyn's Border Collie, Breezy, has her ELT3 title and participated in the 2017 NACSW National Invitational winning one of the searches and placing in another.
-Her young rescue dog, Sam, has passed his ORTs and is preparing to start competition.
+Her young rescue dog, Sam, has his NW1 and is preparing for NW2 competition.